Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 1. Get the URL of your new repository

 Now that you have a remote repository, it’s time to create a local repository that links to it!
-Open the main page of your new repository, click the blue Clone button at the top right of the page, and copy the Clone with SSH address of your new repository.
+Open the main page of your new repository, click the blue Code button at the top right of the page, and copy the Clone with SSH address of your new repository.

 Blank GitLab repository